Glossary of Rare Book Terms

 Fly-Leaf

 A binder's blank additional to, and following, the free front endpaper or preceding the rear.
-Often used of the free front endpaper itself.
+Often used for the free front endpaper itself.

 Folio